sameerhimati/Apples/README.md

 Apples
 ==============================

-Here we do some Exploratory Data Analysis and perhaps run a couple of Classification models
+Here we do some Exploratory Data Analysis and perhaps run a couple of Classification models.

+Data source is from the Kaggle project <a target="_blank" href="https://www.kaggle.com/datasets/nelgiriyewithana/apple-quality/data">here</a>.

 Project Organization
 ------------